enmanuelduran/enmascript/content/articles/2021-04-03-understanding-singly-linked-lists-and-some-of-their-uses.md

 ## 2. Prepending nodes to a linked list

-Prepending an node is simpler, since we already have the `head` of the list stored, the only thing we need to do is assign the new node as the head of the list and define its `next` property with a reference to the previous head Node.
+Prepending a node is simpler since we already have the `head` of the list stored, the only thing we need to do is assign the new node as the head of the list and define its `next` property with a reference to the previous head Node.

 ```javascript{4-8}
 class LinkedList {